puppetlabs/puppet-docs/source/learning/definedtypes.markdown

         # Make sure compilation will fail if 'myclass' doesn't get declared:
         Class['myclass'] -> Apache::Vhost["$title"]

     Establishing ordering relationships at the class level is generally better than directly requiring one of the resources inside it.
-However, be aware that you can't reliably make relationships between _classes that declare other classes,_ due to an outstanding design issue in Puppet.
-(A class "contains" the resources declared inside it, but doesn't contain the resources from _another class_ declared inside it; those resources will "float off," and won't be part of relationships formed with the outermost class.
-We're working on fixing this, but it has turned out to be kind of complicated.)

 Defined Types in Modules
 -----